I. Scope and Purpose

 (b) Vacancies among administrative officers shall be filled by the president.

-(c) Vacancies in the representatives of the full-time lecturer or the full-time member of the research faculty shall be filled by vote of the Steering Committee.
+(c) Vacancies in the representatives of the full-time lecturer; the full-time member of the research faculty and the postdoctoral trainee shall be filled by vote of the Steering Committee.

 Membership on the Council requires a readiness to attend meetings of the Council regularly and to participate fully in its business, including the work of its committees.
 It is the continuous obligation of the members of the Council to report to the members of their constituencies about the discussions, decisions, and recommendations of the Council and to solicit questions and suggestions from them for presentation to the Council.